-The need for a interdisciplinary dementa and ageing centre
+The need for a interdisciplinary dementia and ageing centre

 The South Coast is a region with an ageing population.
 Demographic pressures over the next 20 years will increase pressure on clinical services.
 Research into brain ageing and dementia is crucial, but needs to integrate advances across disciplines and be focused along the entire length of the clinical pathway: from biology through clinical and social care to system management at scale.
 New insights will come from the interface between disciplines thinking differently about dementia and brain ageing.
 In Southampton, all the elements are already in place. iDeAC, the Interdisciplinary Dementia and Ageing Centre aims to focus and energise these efforts by supporting researchers and clinicians and making interdisciplinary collaboration easy, capable and effective.